Important

 4. Long Term

 I stopped taking my Estradiol injections but after a few months using just the patches I was increasingly suffering from headaches, fatigue, nausea, hot flushes, ...
 I wasn't a happy bunny!
 The doctor diagnosed that my oestrogen levels were too low and doubled the dosage by moving me from Evorel 25 to Evorel 50.
-Unfortunately Evoral 50 was not available from local pharmacies so I had to just use two Evorel 25 patches instead of one.
-I soon felt much better but was still not compleletely back to normal, so a few months later my GP moved me to Conti patches.
+Unfortunately, Evoral 50 was not available from local pharmacies so I had to just two Evorel 25 patches instead.
+I soon felt much better but was still not completely back to normal, so a few months later he moved me to Conti patches.
 This is a combined patch which releases both oestrogen (50mg estradiol a day) and progesterone (170 mg norethisterone a day).
 I no longer needed to take Utrogestan.
-The Conti patch seems to have hit my hormonal sweet spot.
-I no longer have any menopausal like problems, and my occasional health checks record my estradiol blood levels as being between 60-100 pg/mL.
-That is a sweet spot - minimising medication risks whilst avoiding potential problems such as reducing bone density and even cancer.
-A downside is that Evorel Conti has also become unavailable from my local pharmacies, instead I have to order them on-line.
-The cheapest I can find (2018) for a three months supply (24 patches) is £75 (roughly €90) from a UK pharmacy, but add on shipping, taxes, customs and admin fees and it becomes about €150 - or c.$60 a month.
+The Conti patch seemed to hit my hormonal sweet spot.
+I no longer had any menopausal like problems, and occasional blood checks showed my estradiol levels as being between 60-100 pg/mL.
+That is an ideal level - minimising medication risks whilst avoiding potential problems such as reducing bone density and even cancer.
+But a problem was that in 2018 Evorel Conti became unavailable from my local pharmacies, instead I had to order them on-line.
+The cheapest I could find for a three months' supply (24 patches) was £75 (roughly €90) from a UK pharmacy, but add on shipping, taxes, customs and admin fees and it becomes about €150 - or c.$60 a month.

-Weight From my research c.2000 there seemed to be a link between taking female hormones and weight gain, and a desire to reduce my hormone intake and thus weight was a dubious driver for my having an orchiectomy.
-In practice there was no noticeable effect weight wise.
-I have to be careful about what I eat and drink, and exercise daily (usually a long walk over Jane Fonda workout), in order to avoid moving from well-rounded to simply fat.
+Weight From my research c.2000 there seemed to be a link between taking female hormones and weight gain.
+A desire to reduce my hormone intake and thus weight was a minor driver for my having an orchiectomy.
+In practice there was no noticeable effect - good or bad - weight wise.
+I'm careful about what I eat and drink, and exercise daily (either a long walk, an ancient Jane Fonda workout session or a visit to a local swimming pool) in order to avoid moving from well-rounded to simply fat.

-I have never had excessive trunk and limb hair, and years on hormones have helped ensure that it has never become a problem.
-However, like the vast majority of transsexual women who start hormone treatment years after puberty, facial hair and beard growth has been an issue.
-When I was young (early 20's) and had only light and sparse facial hair growth, or when I was only occasionally passing as Annie for short periods, I found shaving to be an acceptable solution.
-Unfortunately, as I spent more time as Annie my facial hair became a serious problem.
+I have never had obvious chest, body and limb hair, and years on hormones have helped ensure that this has never become a problem.
+However, like the vast majority of transsexual women who start hormone treatment after puberty, facial hair and beard growth has been an issue.
+When I was young (early 20's) and had only light and sparse facial hair growth, shaving was an acceptable solution when I occassionally ventured out as a woman.
+Unfortunately by age 30 - as I again spent more time passing - as a woman my facial hair became a serious problem.
 The constant need for close shaves was inconvenient and despite generous use of soaps and creams, it caused unsightly rashes and skin irritation, particularly on my neck area.
 Also, despite the greatest care, a shaving cut is an inevitable occasional nightmare!
-In mid-2000 I began taking the contraceptive pill Diane-35 which is commonly used by women who suffer from hirsutism (excess body and facial hair) as it helps stop scalp hair loss while decreasing body and facial hair.
-Before any benefits from Diane-35 were noticeable, undoubtedly in part because the dosage of Cyproterone Acetate was too low, I changed to taking the drug Eulexin which I believe is more powerful in it's anti-hirsutism effect.
+I began taking the contraceptive pill Diane-35 which is commonly used by women who suffer from hirsutism (excess body and facial hair) as it helps stop scalp hair loss while decreasing body and facial hair.
+Before any benefits from Diane-35 were noticeable, probably because the dosage of Cyproterone Acetate was too low, I changed to taking the drug Eulexin which I believe is more powerful in its anti-hirsutism effect.
 As usual with hormones, the results were imperceptible, but by December 2000 - when I transitioned full-time - there was definitely a slowing of the rate of growth of my beard, and my skin was in much better condition.
-I found that one early morning “double wet shave” plus plentiful and regularly revisited make-up was sufficient for the working day, although I would repeat the shave if I was going out in the evening.
-As the year 2001 progressed I noticed further slowing of my beard growth, the hairs also becoming somewhat finer, allowing me to use less make-up.
-However, by late 2001 it had become obvious that the hormones and anti-androgens wouldn't completely stop my facial hair growth, and it remained a problem to my passing as a woman - and a serious embarrassment when in close company 24 hours a day.
-I thus began in November 2001 a course of Alexandrite laser hair removal.
-By May 2002 I had had six laser treatments, done at 5-6 week intervals.
+I found that an early morning “double wet shave” was sufficient for the working day, although I would repeat the shave if I was going out in the evening.
+However, by late 2001 it was obvious that hormones and anti-androgens were not going to completely stop my facial hair growth, and I thus began electrolysis and laser hair removal.